moxley01/phrases/README.md

 The practice of using one's own products or services to test and validate them before releasing to customers.

 ### 14. Bike-shedding
-The tendency to spend time on trivial details while important matters are inadequately attended to.
+The tendency to spend discussion time on trivial details while important matters are inadequately attended to.

 ### 15. Single Point of Failure (SPOF)
 A part of a system that, if it fails, will stop the entire system from working, highlighting the need for redundancy.